redwood/redwood/README.md

 Slate
 ========

 Slate turns a markdown file into a beautiful API documentation page for your service.

-This is much easier to show rather than explain, so as an example please see [TripIt's API Documentation page](http://tripit.github.io/docs), which we generated with Slate.
+Think of it as a documentation template on steroids.

+Slate puts all your API's descriptions and definitions on left half of the screen, and all your code examples on the right half.
+Inspired by [Stripe's](https://stripe.com/docs/api) and [Paypal's](https://developer.paypal.com/webapps/developer/docs/api/) API docs.

+If you have API bindings in multiple programming languages, you can easily make tabs at the top of the page to switch the code examples between those languages.

+As an example, you can check out our [API docs](http://tripit.github.io/docs), which we create with Slate.
 You can also view the source of the [markdown file used to generate it](http://github.com/tripit/docs/blob/master/source/index.md).

 ### Prerequisites